Energy-consistent Petrov-Galerkin time discretization of port-Hamiltonian systems: Introduction

 There are more classes of methods that are exactly energy-consistent only for the special case of quadratic Hamiltonian, such as standard collocation methods and certain types of Runge--Kutta methods.
 They have been applied to port-Hamiltonian systems including port-Hamiltonian DAEs, which creates extra challenges.
 For example collocation methods were used in \cite[Thm.~2]{kotyczka19-discrete}, \cite[Sec.~III C]{mehrmann19-structure}, and some Runge--Kutta methods were used in~\cite{morandin24-modeling}.

-To summarize, the only high-order energy-consistent methods available for (port)-Hamiltonian systems with non-quadratic Hamiltonian are energy-preserving collocation methods~\cite{hairer10-energy} for general port-Hamiltonian systems, and continuous Petrov--Galerkin methods~\cite{EggerHabrichShashkov2021} for a specific class of Hamiltonian and gradient systems.
-In this work we develop a (high-order) energy-consistent cPG method for port-Hamiltonian systems of the form~\eqref{eq:ph-intro-2}, including Hamiltonian systems, for general Hamiltonian.
+To summarize, before the first announcement of this work the only high-order energy-consistent and structure-preserving methods available for (port)-Hamiltonian systems with non-quadratic Hamiltonian are energy-preserving collocation methods~\cite{hairer10-energy} for general port-Hamiltonian systems, and continuous Petrov--Galerkin methods for a specific class of Hamiltonian and gradient systems~\cite{EggerHabrichShashkov2021}, and \cite[Sec.~7]{morandin24-modeling} projecting in a different way, see also Remark~\ref{rmk:classical} below for a comparison of the formulations.

+In this work we develop a (high-order) energy-consistent cPG method for port-Hamiltonian systems of the form~\eqref{eq:ph-intro-2}, including Hamiltonian systems for general Hamiltonian.
 More specifically, we present a modified continuous Petrov--Galerkin method that coincides with the classical one for the special case of quadratic Hamiltonian and linear $J$ and $R$.
 However, it is energy-consistent also for non-quadratic Hamiltonian and nonlinear $J$ and $R$.
+Even though the type of discretization is similar to the one presented in~\cite[Sec.~7]{morandin24-modeling} they agree only if $\tilde J(z), \tilde R(z)$ are independent of $z$ and $J,R$ are linear, but not in general.
+See also Remark~\ref{rmk:discr-comp} below for a detailed discussion.
 Our framework is not suitable for problems where irregular solutions display additional dissipation effects, e.g., shock solutions in hyperbolic models.
 Also, our approach does not apply to models with degeneracy which induces lack of regularity.
+In combination with a suitable space discretization the (port)-Hamiltonian structure is preserved under space discretization.

+In a very recently announced and independent work~\cite{AndrewsFarrell2024} the authors construct a general class of high-order in time energy-preserving methods for Hamiltonian systems and dissipative differential equations.
+Remarkably, they even achieve the conservation of an arbitrary number of invariants by use of an additional auxiliary variable per invariant.
+This leads to a larger mixed problem and can be reformulated in terms of $L^2$-projections.
+This approach is showcased on several examples including the compressible Navier--Stokes equation.
+Without control and for state-independent $J$ and $R$ their approach applied to the continuous Petrov--Galerkin agrees with our proposed method.